A Person Called 'Lord Buckethead' Is Standing Against Theresa May In The Election

 People have already shared stories from the time.

-He then stood for parliament again, this time in 1992 against the prime minister John Major.
+Lord Buckethead then stood for parliament again, this time in 1992 against the prime minister John Major.

 But this year's return to electoral politics, after 25 years away, is a shock for all concerned.